-Anime characters with parent issues are dime a dozen, but the mommy and daddy issues these anime characters have are hard to rival.
-From abandonment issues to tragic deaths of parents, it doesn't get much worse than the situations on this list.
+Anime characters with parent issues are a dime a dozen, but the mommy and daddy issues these anime characters have are hard to rival.
+From abandonment issues to the tragic deaths of parents, it doesn't get much worse than the situations on this list.

 It seems that in the collected world of anime heroes and villains, the governing rule is that functional parents simply can’t exist.
-Sure, heroes occasionally get mentors, but by and large most anime and manga parents are either no good at the soccer mom game or are gone before they can really make a difference.
+Sure, heroes occasionally get mentors, but by and large, most anime and manga parents are either no good at the soccer mom game or are gone before they can really make a difference.
 This is not a landscape of Martha Kents.
-Main characters are either forced to watch their parents die, leave, or simply never get written in at all.
+Main characters are either forced to watch their parents perish, leave, or simply never get written in at all.

 When you think of anime characters with "mommy issues," the Elric brothers are probably the first to come to mind.
 After losing their mother as children, the duo dedicates a chunk of their lives to resurrecting her using alchemy.
-The first episode of the 2003 Fullmetal Alchemist anime series opens with Ed and Al committing the ultimate taboo by trying to bring their mother back from the dead, resulting in Edward losing an arm and leg while Alphonse loses his body entirely.
+The first episode of the 2003 Fullmetal Alchemist anime series opens with Ed and Al committing the ultimate taboo by trying to bring their mother back from the grave, resulting in Edward losing an arm and a leg while Alphonse loses his body entirely.

 Gambino was such a monster that he even sold his adopted kid out to a friend for an evening of horror.
-Granted, Guts ended up murdering his rapist a little bit later, but that doesn’t mean he wasn’t traumatized.
+Granted, Guts ended up slaying his rapist a little bit later, but that doesn’t mean he wasn’t traumatized.

 Tohru Honda’s life was shaped, in part, by his mother Kyoko’s teachings.
-Though she only appears in flashback, her conversations with Tohru have a profound impact.
+Though she only appears in flashbacks, her conversations with Tohru have a profound impact.
 Kyoko was rejected by her parents at an early age and even disowned outright after she participated in a gang fight at school.

-Rin Sohma thought she had an idyllic life with her parents, until she asked them if they were happy.
+Rin Sohma thought she had an idyllic life with her parents until she asked them if they were happy.
 That turned out to be a mistake, as the stress of maintaining the facade eventually took its toll.
 They became abusive and neglectful to the extent that Rin ended up hospitalized with a panic disorder.